CINPLA/EDPRmodel_analysis/README.md

 # An electrodiffusive, ion conserving Pinsky-Rinzel model with homeostatic mechanisms

- This code was used to produce the results presented in Sætra et al. 2020: [An electrodiffusive, ion conserving Pinsky-Rinzel model with homeostatic mechanisms](https://doi.org/10.1371/journal.pcbi.1007661
+This code was used to produce the results presented in Sætra et al., *PLoS Computational Biology*, 16(4), e1007661 (2020): [An electrodiffusive, ion conserving Pinsky-Rinzel model with homeostatic mechanisms](https://doi.org/10.1371/journal.pcbi.1007661
 ).

 # Installation